 THE THREE MUSKETEERS

-Rare first complete English edition of the classic swashbuckling adventure.
+Rare first complete English translation of the classic swashbuckling adventure — the most acclaimed and influential of the early translations.

 Very good plus.